p15r/distributey/docs/architecture.md

 3. `distributey` creates a `JWE`.
 4. The key consumer unwraps the key material in the `JWE` and imports it.

 The workflow is similar for every key consumer.
-However, this example illustrates the process for Salesforce.
+However, this example illustrates the process of Salesforce's cache-only key service:
 ![workflow](cache-only-key-service-v3.png)